toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 var CUSTOM_IMAGE_URL = 'https://your-domain.com/logo.png';
 ```

-The widget will attempt to load this image when it renders.
-Make sure the URL is publicly accessible and the image format is supported (PNG, JPEG, etc.).

 **Method 2: Local Image File**

-If you prefer to use a local image file:

-1. Save your image file to Scriptable's iCloud folder (accessible through the Files app)
-2. Set the `CUSTOM_IMAGE_LOCAL` variable to the filename:
+Set the `CUSTOM_IMAGE_LOCAL` variable to a filename in Scriptable's iCloud folder:

 ```javascript
 var CUSTOM_IMAGE_LOCAL = 'logo.png';
 ```

-The widget will look for this file in Scriptable's document directory.
-If the image can't be loaded for any reason, the widget falls back to displaying text.
+Save your image file to Scriptable's iCloud folder (accessible through the Files app).
+The widget will attempt to load the image if configured, falling back gracefully if the image cannot be loaded.

 ### Layout Options